funcx-faas/helm-chart/README.md

 ## Installing FuncX

-[how does this section relate to the previous section?]
+[how does this section relate to the previous section?
+I think the ]

 1. Make a clone of this repository
 2. Download subcharts: